 For the glaze:

-- Whisk the two ingredients together and keep adding lemon juice until you have a slow-moving icing.
+- Whisk powdered sugar and lemon juice together.
+Keep adding lemon juice until you have a slow-moving icing.
 (If the icing ends up too runny, whisk in a little more powdered sugar).

 - Drizzle the icing on the cake and sprinkle the chopped pistachios on.